ExpediaGroup/graphql-kotlin/website/docs/schema-generator/execution/contextual-data.md

 class MyGraphQLContext(val customValue: String) : GraphQLContext
 ```

-Then you can just use the class as an argument and it will be automatically injected during execution time.
+Then, you can use the class as an argument and it will be automatically injected during execution time.

 ```kotlin
 class ContextualQuery : Query {